bahiya666/luckybeard-tech-launchpad-2026/README.md

 # Security Notes
 - `.env` **must NOT be committed**
 - `env.example` contains non-sensitive placeholders
-- If any secrets were committed, rotate them before submission

 ---

 # Optional Testing (Jest + Supertest)